vendia/blog/README.md

 This repo will automatically download, optimize, upload all images to our CDN, and replace then image link in the markdown.

-Example using an unsubmitted "draft" github issue to grab an image link.
+Example using an un-submitted "draft" github issue to grab an image link.

 ![adding-images](https://user-images.githubusercontent.com/532272/131711419-afee129e-c52d-44ed-9319-e2197691bdcc.gif)